mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: - <br/>
 **Context**: location

 When the origin responds with a 30x redirect, you may want the CDN servers to chase it until the redirection stops.
 Passing the redirection to the client takes more time to get the final content.
-If you want to turn it on, you can use this directive in a location block that has uses [origin_pass](</docs/edge-logic/supported-directives.md#origin_pass>) to access an origin.
+If you want to turn it on, you can use this directive in a location block that uses [origin_pass](</docs/edge-logic/supported-directives.md#origin_pass>) to access an origin.

 ### `origin_header_modify`